-Banks are under considerable pressure to reduce their risk and increase their profitability.
-One effect of the ‘banking crisis’ is that banks now require personal guarantees from borrowers and in particular SME (small and medium-sized enterprise) borrowers.
-Further, banks are quick to call such guarantees.
+Banks are under considerable pressure to reduce risk and improve profitability.
+One effect of the banking crisis of 2008 is that banks now increasingly require personal guarantees from borrowers – and in particular SME (small and medium-sized enterprise) borrowers.
+This gives a fallback recovery option in the case of default, shielding banks from some of the risk of lending.
+Banks are often quick to call such guarantees.

 This has led to a steep rise in bank guarantee litigation, but interestingly has also seen a considerable number of successful challenges to personal guarantee claims from guarantors.
 This article reviews some of the defences that may be available to business owners who find that they have given personal guarantees and whose assets are now ‘at risk’.

 As the name suggests, a guarantee is a contractual promise to pay the liabilities of another.
 The guarantor is typically a shareholder, director or group company with assets.
 The debtor is typically the guarantor’s company.
 A guarantee can be an obligation either to pay the liabilities of the company or to ensure that the company performs its obligations to the lender.